-Spironolactone is very effective in lessening hair growth and improving acne for young women, especially those who have not seen desirable results withoral contraceptive pills.
-Most young women taking spironolactone medication will see positive results; however, it can take up to 6 months to see an improvement in .
+Spironolactone is very effective in lessening hair growth and improving acne for young women, especially those who have not seen desirable results with oral contraceptive pills.
+Most young people taking spironolactone medication will see positive results; however, it can take up to 6 months to see an improvement in.

 Are there any side effects?